Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends/OpenChainAndFriends_Program_2025.md

 ### Abstract:
 With the **FOSS Disclosure Portal** we aim at a more efficient, digital, and transparent software supply chain regarding use of open source in our products and internal applications.

 ### Bio:

+## First Steps With ORT: An EEF Experience

+### Abstract

+Once upon a time, researchers at Ericsson developed Erlang/OTP, a programming language for the telecom industry.
+39 years later, Erlang/OTP is used by the telecom, messaging, banking, and even game industry.
+Not only that, new languages were created and run on top of the Erlang BEAM virtual machine: Elixir, now a well-established language, and Gleam, the newest addition.

+The proliferation of libraries and languages powering the BEAM ecosystem led to the creation of the Erlang Ecosystem Foundation (EFF), a foundation that caters for the BEAM ecosystem.

+Today, 39 years from the creation of Erlang, it is not an easy task to categorise and be compliant with the more than 13000 (total) files that make up Erlang, Elixir, and Gleam.
+Yet, Erlang and Elixir are OpenChain License compliant, and Gleam compliance is work in progress.

+- What steps took EEF towards making sure that Erlang, Elixir, and Gleam comply with the different licenses and copyrights?

+This presentation features the collaboration between the Erlang/OTP team (Ericsson) and the Erlang Ecosystem Foundation (EEF), and the steps taken, and experience of using ORT as a crucial part of the EEF Ecosystem.

+### Bio: